 For ease of exposition, we presented Kraken for a simple model where the objective of minimizing the number of migrations is prioritized over optimizing the embedding footprint.
 However, our algorithms can be extended to other migration cost models and trade-offs between migration and footprint costs, without sacrificing optimality.
-For instance, intra-pod migration costs could be modeled to be cheaper than interpod migrations, and migration costs could also depend on the available bandwidth along the migration path.
+For instance, intra-pod migration costs could be modeled to be cheaper than inter-pod migrations, and migration costs could also depend on the available bandwidth along the migration path.
+Further, our algorithms support objectives describing arbitrary (weighted) linear combinations between the migration and footprint costs: e.g., if smaller resource footprints can be achieved with more migrations, they can also be computed.